Pier Gerlofs Donia: Extreme strength and size

 In 1791, Jacobus Kok wrote that above the porticus of the New City Hall of Leeuwarden, two remarkably large swords were found which were said to have belonged to Grutte Pier and Wijerd Jelckama.
 Donia was noted for the ability to wield this great sword so efficiently that he could behead multiple people with it in a single blow.

 Today, a great sword that is said to have belonged to Pier is on display at the Fries Museum in Leeuwarden.
 It measures 2.13 m in length and weighs 6.6 kg.
 Pier was alleged to be so strong that he could bend coins using just his thumb, index, and middle finger.
 A huge helmet said to be Grutte Pier's is kept in the town hall of Sneek.

 In popular culture

 Statue of Grutte Pier in his hometown of Kimswerd.
 The line of text on the foot of the statue reads in Frisian "Grutte Pier".
+Because of its stocky oval shape, the statue is often compared with a pepper shaker, which does not do justice to the Frisian hero.